Haselnussbomber/HaselTweaks/README.md

 Configuration options:

 - Display Mounted status (default off): The tooltip shows the name of the mount.
-- Display Fashion Accessory status (default off): The tooltip shows the name of the fashion accessoryt.
+- Display Fashion Accessory status (default off): The tooltip shows the name of the fashion accessory.
+- Remove leading zero in HP under 10% (default off): For example, instead of 06.7%, 6.7% will be displayed.
+The format depends on the client language, not on the language set in Dalamud.

 ### Expert Deliveries